juangdanilo/GloboTicket-Python/README.md

+# REST API with FastApi and SQLAlchemy as ORM

 Globoticket is a REST API built with Python 3 and FastAPI for managing event listings and ticket purchases.
 This project includes a SQL database backend, API endpoints for event management, and a web frontend for user interaction.

 ## Features